 Can I get better practice indoors?

 Yes!
 Regular, consistent practice is what you need in order to play better golf.
-That can be done indoors or outdoors.
+That can be done indoors with the PrimePutt Putting Mat, a training tool with tour-grade turf, high-quality materials, and varying sizes depending on your needs.

 Are all golf tips worth listening to?